-Both car accident lawsuits and wrongful death lawsuits allow injured individuals to recover both economic and non-economic damages.
+Both car accident and wrongful death lawsuits allow injured individuals to recover economic and non-economic damages.
 Damages compensate an individual for harm sustained in an accident caused by someone else.
-Economic damages compensate for financial impacts, while non-economic damages are compensation for psychological impacts.
+Economic damages compensate for financial impacts.

-The expenses and impacts that compensate an injured individual after a reckless driver accident include:
+The expenses and impacts that compensate an injured individual for economic losses after a reckless driver accident include:

 - Wage loss

 - The cost of repairing or replacing a damaged car

 Non-economic losses cover all those intangible changes in your life caused by your injuries.

 Even though they might not come with a monetary value, these losses can substantially affect your quality of life.
 Even if you cannot place a monetary price on certain losses, they still have value to you.
 For example, getting a good night’s sleep free of pain has value, just not a dollar value.